 Marine on St. Croix, MN 55047

-*Use caution when locating Camp Lakamaga via GPS!
-Please follow the directions provided below.
+Use caution when navigating to Camp Lakamaga via GPS!
+Please follow our special directions below.

 Directions from the West, South, and North